fivetran/terraform-provider-fivetran/docs/resources/group.md

 terraform state show 'fivetran_group.my_imported_fivetran_group'
 ```

-5. Paste the values to your `.tf` configuration.
+5. Copy the values and paste them to your `.tf` configuration.